archeofoss/archeofoss2022/panel-8-wiki-osm/malatesta-montanari-rosati.md

 **Open tools and technologies for analysing and sharing cultural and landscape heritage.**

-Panel 8.
+**Panel 8**.
 From wiki projects to OpenStreetMap, collaborative approaches to open data creation: problems, case studies, territorial and cultural impact.

 **Authors**